Free nutrition and healthy eating programs from the Brattleboro Food Co-op!

-For more information or to schedule a classroom visit, contact Education & Outreach coordinator Vicky Senni at 246-2842, or email
+For more information or to schedule a classroom visit, contact our Education & Outreach coordinators Nathanael Matthiesen and Lizi Rosenberg at 246-2842, or email

 Want to lead a workshop or teach a class?

-Let us know what you are thinking by filling out the proposal form here, and returning to Vicky at
+Let us know what you are thinking by filling out the proposal form here, and returning to Nathanael and Lizi at

 ,or dropping off at Shareholder Services.